Istanbul Currency: All You Want to Know about Turkish Lira

 Most definitely!
 You should always have cash on hand.
 Cash is king in Turkey.
 You will get cheaper prices with cash and will always be able to pay whereas if you have a card, you might not be able to.

-What is not allowed to bring to Turkey?
+What is not allowed to be brought to Turkey?

 Pretty standard things like drugs, weapons, firearms, and radioactive substances are not allowed.
 In addition, there is a list of foods that are prohibited: fruit, eggs, meat, dairy products, and fresh or packaged food.